-As part of our audit of the consolidated and separate financial statements for the year ended 31 August 2015, we have read the directors' report, the audit and risk committee's report and the company secretary's certificate for the purpose of identifying whether there are material inconsistencies between these reports and the audited consolidated and separate financial statements.
+As part of our audit of the consolidated and separate financial statements for the year ended 31 August 2014, we have read the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate for the purpose of identifying whether there are material inconsistencies between these reports and the audited consolidated and separate financial statements.
 These reports are the responsibility of the respective preparers.
-Based on reading these reports we have not identified material inconsistencies between these reports and the audited consolidated and separate financial statements.
+Based on reading these reports we have not identified material inconsistencies between these reports and separate financial statements.
 However, we have not audited these reports and accordingly do not express an opinion on these reports.